Amsterdam

 .

-Kids often lie on the grass, gazing up at the sky, imagining shapes in the clouds.
-As adults, we rarely have the luxury of this simple pastime.
-Instead, our days are spent navigating urban environments, moving from point A to point B—driving, taking the subway, walking briskly, eyes fixed ahead, avoiding others, or more often than not looking down, glued to our phones, papers, or the pavement.
+Kids often lie on the grass, gazing at the sky, imagining shapes in the clouds.
+As adults, we rarely allow ourselves this simple pastime.
+Instead, we navigate urban environments with purpose—eyes fixed ahead, moving from point A to point B, often glued to our phones or the pavement.

-The concept for Straight Up, born in New York City, now spans thirty-five cities across fifteen countries.
-New images are posted regularly in the stories section and Instagram, further expanding on this concept.
-The portfolio link above showcases select images from certain cities, offering a glimpse into this growing body of work.
+Born in New York City, the series now spans more than thirty-five cities across fifteen countries.
+Each city is photographed in exactly the same way, allowing direct comparisons and contrasts between their skylines.
+New images are shared regularly in the Stories section and on Instagram, expanding this evolving archive.
+The portfolio above showcases select images, offering a glimpse into this growing body of work.

 Cameron R Neilson started his photography career at an early age in Portland, Oregon, watching his dad make prints in a home color darkroom.
 By the age of ten Neilson was processing his own film and making prints.
 Early in his freelance career, Neilson learned the intricacies of portrait, fashion, and product photography.
 After college, Neilson moved to Jackson Hole, WY where his commercial work gained global recognition for architecture photography.
 In 2008, Neilson moved his photography studio to New York.
 Neilson continues to focus on architecture and commercial photography which can be seen at www.cameronrneilson.com.
 If you are looking for Neilson’s Yellowstone Abstract landscape photography series, please click here.